Ketamine Testing Kit

 After stirring, compare the resulting color with the images below.

-Most reagents contain acids that break down molecules through a chemical reaction, dissolving the drug entirely and producing a color change almost immediately.
+Most reagents contain acids that break down the molecules in a drug sample through a chemical reaction, dissolving the drug entirely and producing a color change almost immediately.
 Morris reagent is different because it simply comes in contact with the molecules and changes colors if those molecules belong to specific drugs (like ketamine).
-That’s why you need to stir the mixture after you place one drop from each bottle onto the sample.
-Stirring mixes the two solutions together so you can see the proper, final color.
-Use a toothpick or the point of a sharp knife and stir thoroughly for a full 30 seconds.

 We tested the following novel dissociatives and only two of them, deschloroketamine (DCK) and 2-fluoro-deschloroketamine (2-FDCK), reacted at all.
 They both turned a dark blue/gray color.
 All the others turned dull green, indicating a non-reaction.
 The following dissociatives are non-reactive: